The Mighty Mississippi... Lore, Legend & History

 So much of Mississippi's history and culture flows from the mighty Mississippi River

 At water level, the Mississippi River is awesome, but it looks even more impressive from the basket of a hot-air balloon.
-Ask anyone in The Great Mississippi River Balloon Race, which happens at Natchez each October.
+Ask anyone in The Natchez Balloon Festival, which happens at Natchez each October.
 The balloons rise from the bluff in Natchez and hang over the mighty Mississippi like giant, multicoloured ornaments.
 Below, traffic flows from one side of the river to the other on twin cantilever bridges, and huge barges riding low with cargo seem dwarfed by the expanse of water around them.

 From its headwaters, the Mississippi River flows some 2,340 miles to the Gulf of Mexico.
 In the early 19th century, a rugged breed of men steered cargo-laden flatboats down the river, then travelled back home overland on the Natchez Trace.
 One of the most notorious river landings was Natchez Under-The-Hill, a lawless area where the decent citizens of Natchez, on the bluff above, dared not venture.
 By the end of the century, steamboats had all but replaced the flatboat, and the reputation of Natchez Under-The-Hill was becoming more legend than fact.
 Today, you can safely buy a drink and listen to music at Under-the Hill Saloon and spend the night upstairs at the Mark Twain Guest House.